apereo/cas/cas-server-documentation/installation/Logout-Single-Signout.md

 ### Asynchronous SLO Messages

 By default, backchannel logout messages are sent to endpoint in an asynchronous fashion.
-To allow synchronous messages, enable the behavior in `application.properties`.

 ## SSO Session vs. Application Session